 Sample Student Research Topics from previous years

 - Albedos and Phase Curves for an Arbitrary Scattering Phase Function – The Semi-Infinite Case

-- Cross Sections of Onion-like Graphite in the Interstellar Medium
+- X-Ray Emissions of Supernova Remnants in Interstellar Medium

 How to Apply

 Princeton students should submit only* the following application materials through the University's Student Activities Funding Engine (SAFE) where the program is listed as Undergraduate Summer Research Program in Astrophysics Independent Project http://www.princeton.edu/studentfunding/

 1) A brief essay consisting of approximately two paragraphs, no more than one page (reasonable margins, 12-point font).
 The first paragraph should briefly describe course-work and/or previous research experiences that you feel are relevant.
 The second paragraph should describe why you would like to participate in the summer program.
 Please also indicate the subject in which you intend to major.

 2) On a separate page please provide a list of the courses you have taken and the grades received (a screenshot from the registrar's website will suffice).